sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_4.png)

 Yes, it does.
 If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlap the customer service line in the first PDF (auto_insurance_anyco_golden_1.pdf).
+But rest easy -- the Region method doesn't include a line of text unless the bounding box of the line is completely contained in the region.

 3. Click **Publish** to save your changes to the config.